Security; it’s something that all of us, individuals and businesses, should be aware of. Are you?

 According to one source, 30,000 websites are hacked every day.
 That’s quite a chilling figure, isn’t it?
 In the grand scheme of things, however, 30,000 isn’t too bad given that there are 1 billion websites on the internet.
 However, you really don’t think your own site will be hacked… until it is.
 And with more sites than ever using WordPress, we’ll be focussing on WordPress security in this blog.
 It’s relatively quick and easy to tighten up your WordPress security – so here are some quick tips.

 It can often sound like such a minor thing, but keeping your version of WordPress up to date ensures that any new security measures imposed by WordPress, are installed and implemented on your website.
 It’s pretty easy to update WordPress too; once you log in to your admin dashboard, you’ll see a notice at the top of the screen, with a clickable “Update now” link.

 Once you click to update, WordPress takes care of the rest!
 Sit back, go make a coffee or continue with something else on another internet tab.
-The same applies for plugins – click “Plugins” from the menu on the left.
+The same applies to plugins – click “Plugins” from the menu on the left.
 The general rule of thumb?
 Click the checkbox at the top bar, select ‘Update’ from the dropdown menu and click ‘Apply’.
-This will run through any out-dated plugins and will update them accordingly.
+This will run through any outdated plugins and will update them accordingly.

 Don’t make it easy for hackers!

 It’s probably a ‘no brainer’ for some but it’s worth reminding you that we always recommend strong, secure passwords.
 Generate a random password from sites like these.
 Also, hide your admin login page!
 By default, WordPress installs your login page and allows you to access it from yourdomain.co.uk/wp-admin.
 So if someone was going to hack you, chances are they would guess that your login page was located here.
 Hide it!
 You can rename your login page location with the help of some handy plugins – see below for more details.